 Contacts for the college and departments are given below:

-Vijayakumar Bhagavatula, Interim Dean and Associate Dean for Graduate and Faculty Affairs
+Vijayakumar Bhagavatula, Associate Dean for Graduate and Faculty Affairs

 Electrical and Computer Engineering